/ Model Kits / Pro Design

 rubber, vacuum-formed canopy, wheel pods, valve covers and scoops,

-propeller, thrust button, and Easy Built
+Peck propeller, EBM thrust bearing, and Easy Built

-Lite silver tissue, and TissueCal markings - which are
+Lite silver tissue, and TissueCal markings.

-printed directly on tissue.
 You will need a hobby

 knife, fine sandpaper, building